Appendix A: Simplified 4D EFT (Linearized Toy Model)

 Particle Physics

-Branon mass ~1 eV Order of magnitude Non-detection Current
+Branon mass ~3.8 eV ±1 eV Non-detection Current

 DM cross-section < 10⁻⁴⁸ cm² Lower limit Direct detection Current